haskell/ghcup-hs/docs/guide.md

 source ~/.ghc-wasm/env
 ```

+**Note that some wasm bindists don't work with the master branch of ghc-wasm-meta.
+GHCup will warn you about such cases prior to installation and point you to the right commit.**

 To install, we need to invoke ghcup like so also passing the `--host=<host>` flag (adjust as needed):

 ```sh